-Shaping the student experience at Washington State University
+Shaping the Transformative Cougar Experience at Washington State University

-Mary Jo Gonzales, Vice President for Student Affairs
+Mary Jo Gonzales, Vice President of Student Affairs

-As a WSU System Vice President, her leadership of student development extends to six campuses, guiding a myriad of units in providing top-notch, specialized student services that support every WSU student.
+An accomplished alumnus, Gonzales returned to WSU as the vice president of Student Affairs in 2017.
+Serving as a system vice president, her leadership of student development extends to six campuses, guiding a myriad of units in providing top-notch, specialized services that support every WSU student.

+Gonzales earned her bachelor’s degree in communications from San Jose State University, and her master’s degree in communications and Ph.D. in education from Washington State University.
 She is thrilled to be back home with her Cougar family and lead a team of dedicated, committed Student Affairs professionals.
-As a WSU graduate, she’s honored to support her fellow Cougs as they learn, prepare to head across the stage at graduation, and go on to become amazing alumni all over the world.
+As a WSU graduate, she is honored to support her fellow Cougs as they learn, prepare to head across the stage at graduation, and go on to become amazing alumni all over the world.

 In her personal time, Gonzales enjoys traveling and spending time with her daughter Lucinda who recently graduated from the University of Rhode Island.
 She also enjoys cooking and believes in sharing meals with friends, family, and colleagues as a way of bringing people together.